-Yesterday was spent out on site as we met with a client to discuss their PR/marketing strategy.
+Yesterday was spent out on site as we met with a customer to discuss their PR/marketing strategy.

 Whilst marketing isn't the first discipline that springs to mind when thinking about development, I saw yesterday how much of a integral part it can play in the success of a company/product/service.